Which Bread Machine Cycle is Best for Wholegrain Spelt?

 Many people in Sweden bake with fresh yeast.
 In the past, I’ve experimented with it myself (it smells divine), but prefer the convenience of dried.
 We have two types of dried yeast, one for sweet dough and one for savoury.
 That’s it.
 We don’t (at least to my knowledge) have a special kind of yeast for bread machines.
 I wondered if my yeast was causing the issue of a fast rise and rapid drop.

-So, it didn’t seem as though yeast was the issue, either.
+But no, it didn’t seem as though the yeast was the issue, either.

 Using a rapid bread machine cycle with wholemeal spelt